This blog will throw some light on:

 Product Manager And Scrum Master Concerning Disagreement On Product Vision

-The product manager has the responsibility of the product’s features, product definition, and product strategy, while the scrum master helps keep the team committed to delivery.
+The product manager has the responsibility for the product’s features, product definition, and product strategy, while the scrum master helps keep the team committed to delivery.

 When product managers’ product strategies are at odds with scrum masters, there will be a lot of friction between them, leading to poor working relationships.